piitaya/lovelace-mushroom/docs/cards/plant.md

 ## Description

-A flower card to display a plant entity.
+A plant card to display a plant entity.
 Also supports additional data from the [patched plant](https://github.com/Olen/homeassistant-plant) component.

 ## Configuration variables